 Academics and learning are one of the major purposes for HAA.
 Grades are a different reflection of a student's progress.
-When a student is struggling academically, the school has a responsibility to help that student refocus his attention.
-Academic probation is designed to help the student prioritize his time.
-Students will be placed on academic probation at the end of each quarter or nine-week period if either of the following occurs:
+When a student is struggling academically, the school has a responsibility to help that student refocus their attention.
+Academic probation is designed to help the student prioritize their time.
+Students will be placed on academic probation at the mid-term of each semester or nine-week period if either of the following occurs:

-- 1. The student receives an F in a required class. - 2.
+- 1. The student is receiving an F in a required class. - 2.
 The cumulative grade point average is 2.0 or below.